Bilal-A-G/Super-Extensible-FSM-Event-System/README.md

-# super-extensible-fsm + event-system
+# super-extensible-fsm
-A FSM framework + event system Unity package that is modular and easily extensible
+A FSM framework Unity package that is modular and easily extensible